saundersbd/portfolio/src/work/paylocity.md

 I've been working at Paylocity since June 2016.
 I've worked on a variety of products in that time, from legacy payroll products to brand new social network products.

-_Unfortunately I am NDA'd out the wazoo, which prevents me from going into great detail about the work I do at Paylocity.
-Please [get in touch](mailto:saundersbd@gmail.com) if you'd like to hear more about the problems I'm solving_.
+_Unfortunately, I can't go into great detail about the work I do at Paylocity.
+Please [get in touch](mailto:saundersbd@gmail.com) if you'd like to hear more about the problems our team is solving_.

 ## Community